Healthcare Innovation Showcase

 12:30 PM - 1:00 PM (30 mins)

 Ontario’s front-door push hinges on high-functioning, digitally enabled primary care teams.
-This session zeroes in on clinic-level playbooks—workflow, staffing, and tech—that expand same/next-day access without leaning on centralized queues.
+This session zeroes in on clinic-level playbooks—workflow, staffing, and tech, including AI-enabled tools—that expand same/next-day access without leaning on centralized queues.

-- Clinic operating models that add capacity (advanced access, pooled triage, panel management).
+- Clinic operating models that add capacity (advanced access, pooled triage, panel management, and AI-assisted demand forecasting).

-- The enabling stack: asynchronous messaging, eConsult/eReferral (non-waitlist use), RPM, and care navigation.
+- The enabling stack: asynchronous messaging, AI-enabled triage, eConsult/eReferral (non-waitlist use), RPM, and care navigation.

-- Staffing & scope: maximizing RNs, NPs, pharmacists, and allied roles with decision support.
+- Staffing & scope: maximizing RNs, NPs, pharmacists, and allied roles with AI-supported decision support.

-- Measuring what matters: time-to-appointment, continuity, equity, and clinician well-being.
+- Measuring what matters: time-to-appointment, continuity, equity, clinician well-being, and AI-driven insights for operational improvement.

 Breaking Barriers: Designing Tech for Equity and Access in Every Community